cmusatyalab/wireguard4netns/README.md

 sent through the tunnel to a VPN endpoint on the nearby cloudlet which passes it along to the deployed namespace of the application's backend.

 ## Building from source

+The only executable that is needed is `patch`.
+The build will try to download a copy of golang and use that to build a custom `wireguard-go` binary.

-Make sure you initialize and update the wireguard-go git-submodule.
+Make sure you have an initialized and updated wireguard-go git-submodule.

 ```sh
     git clone ... wireguard4netns